-Ampicillin is a broad-spectrum antibiotic, which means it is effective against many bacteria.
+Ampicillin is a broad-spectrum antibiotic that is effective against many bacteria.

-Ampicillin is prescribed for several types of bacterial infections, including urinary tract infections (bladder infection), middle ear infection, certain types of meningitis, and respiratory infections such as sinusitis (sinus infection) and pneumonia .
+Ampicillin is prescribed for several bacterial infections, including urinary tract infections (bladder infection), middle ear infections, specific meningitis, and respiratory infections such as sinusitis (sinus infection) and pneumonia.

 It is also used to treat uncomplicated gonorrhea, meningitis, endocarditis, and other serious infections.

 Due to the increased use of antibiotics, many bacterial strains have become resistant to penicillins, and bacteria that cause serious infections must be tested for resistance against penicillins and other antibiotics.